 - For a listing of some of the research options off-campus, see Get Off-campus!

 - Many deadlines are in Fall semester - don't put off your applications!

 In the Biology department, the Research Concentration provides research-interested students additional advising and research experiences, as well as additional classes in mathematics and participation in local outreach programs.

 In the Chemistry and Biochemistry department, the Senior Thesis provides a year-long independent research project for students during their senior year.

-For more information on the many types of research being conducted in both departments, see the Faculty Research Interests page.
-Funding for research projects is provided by a number of sources, including Howard Hughes Medical Institute (HHMI), Gonzaga University Science Research Program (GSRP) and grants to individual faculty members.
-In addition, research can be done for academic credits.
+Funding for summer research projects is provided by a number of sources, including Howard Hughes Medical Institute (HHMI), Gonzaga University Science Research Program (GSRP) and grants to individual faculty members.
+In addition, research can be done for academic credit.

 |Program Director||Dr. Nancy Staubemail@example.com|